 Paul’s tomato, ginger and chilli jam

 Paul, a resident at Leonard Cheshire’s support living service Bells Piece, has created a delicious tomato and ginger chilli jam with homegrown produce.
-Paul and other residents at Bells Piece sell their jams and chutneys via the service’s social enterprise, Our Kitchen, to the local community in Farnham, Surrey.
+Paul and other residents at Bells Piece sold their jams and chutneys via the service’s social enterprise, Our Kitchen, to the local community in Farnham, Surrey.

 Angela Wilson, team leader and key member of the horticultural team at Bells Piece said “One of Paul’s favourite things to do in horticulture sessions is sowing.
 He is a perfectionist when it comes to sowing and really takes pride in his finished trays.
 Although, the real joy is when the seed germinates and he gets to plant what he has sown in his vegetable plot”.